BFNA Official Genealogy Website - a 501(c)3 non profit organization

 The BLAISDELL FAMILY NATIONAL ASSOCIATION (BFNA) was organized on August 15, 1935, to represent the descendants of Ralf Bleasdale - who was born in Hawkshead, England, 1593, sailed on The Angel Gabriel, and was shipwrecked at Pemaquid Point, ME. on August 14, 1635.
 At least 38 spellings of Bleasdale have since evolved, the most prevalent being Blaisdell, Blasdell, and Blasdel.
 Other variations include Bleasdell and Blasdale.

-Annual or biennial reunions are held regionally in Northern and Southern California, Illinois, Indiana, Maine, Wisconsin, North Carolina, Oklahoma-Kansas, Texas.
+Annual or biennial reunions are held regionally in Iowa, Illinois, Indiana, Maine, North Carolina and Wisconsin.

 National reunions are held every five years, alternating between regional locations and Pemaquid, Maine (where Ralf Bleasdale landed in 1635).
 Recent reunions have taken place in Amarillo, TX, in 1990; Portland, ME, in 1995; Greensburg & Guilford, IN, in 2000; South Portland, ME, in 2005; Mt.
 Vernon, IL, in 2010, York ME in 2015.

 The BFNA cooperates with other historical and maritime groups interested in recovering and raising The Angel Gabriel.
 Periodic updates appear in the Blaisdell Papers.
 We are also cooperating with the Maine Historical Society to preserve Blaisdell items.